 - 2. Never allow children to operate the machine.
 Do not allow adults to operate the machine without proper instruction.
 Only trained operators, skilled in slope operation and who have read this manual should operate this machine. - 3.
 Never operate machine when under the influence of drugs or alcohol. - 4.
 Remove all debris or other objects that might be picked up and thrown by cutter blades or fast moving components from other attached implements.
 Keep all bystanders away from the operating area. - 5.
 Keep all shields and safety devices in place.
 If a shield, safety device, or decal is defective or damaged, repair or replace it before operation is commenced.
 Also, tighten any loose nuts, bolts, and screws to insure machine is in safe operating condition. - 6.
 Do not wear loose-fitting clothing because it could get caught in moving parts.
 Always wear long pants and substantial shoes.
-Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations. - 7.
-Check interlock switches daily for proper operation (Refer To Checking Interlock Switches, Page 23).
-Do not rely entirely on safety switches -shut off engine before getting off seat.
-If a switch fails, replace it before operating the machine.
-The interlock system is for your protection, so do not bypass it.
-Replace all interlock switches every two years.
-Interlock switches should be adjusted so:
+Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations.

-- A. Engine cannot be started unless traction pedal is released (neutral position)-and PTO lever is DISENGAGED (off position). - B. Engine stops if operator gets off seat when traction pedal is depressed. - C. Engine stops if operator gets off seat when PTO lever is ENGAGED (on position). - 8.
+- 7. Be sure interlock switches are adjusted correctly so engine cannot be started unless traction pedal is released-neutral position-and PTO lever is in OFF position. - 8.
 Grass deflectors must be installed in lowest position on side discharge units and properly attached to Triflex cutting unit wings. - 9.
 Fill fuel tank with diesel fuel before starting the engine.
 Avoid spilling any fuel.
-Since diesel fuel is flammable, handle it carefully. - A. Use an approved fuel container. - B. Do not fill fuel tank when engine is hot or running. - C. Do not smoke while handling fuel. - D. Fill fuel tank outdoors and up to about one inch (25 mm) from the top of the tank, not the filler neck. - E. Wipe up any spilled fuel. - 10.
-Sit on the seat when starting the engine and operating the machine. - 11.
-When operating a 4 wheel drive machine or any machine on slopes, by banks or drop offs, alway have ROPS (roll over protection system) installed. - 12.
-Before starting the engine: - A. Engage parking brake. - B. Make sure traction pedal is in neutral and PTO is in OFF (disengage) position. - C. After engine is started, release parking brake and keep foot off traction pedal.
-Machine must not move.
-If movement is evident, the neutral return mechanism is adjusted incorrectly.
-Shut engine off and adjust until machine does not move when traction pedal is released. - 13.
-Do not run the engine in a confined area without adequate ventilation.
-Exhaust fumes are hazardous and could possibly be deadly. - 14.
-Maximum seating capacity is one person.
-Therefore, never carry passengers. - 15.
-Check carefully for overhead clearances such as branches, doorways, electrical wires, before driving under any objects and do not contact them.
+Since diesel fuel is flammable, handle it carefully. - A. Use an approved fuel container. - B. Do not fill fuel tank when engine is hot or running. - C. Do not smoke while handling fuel. - D. Fill fuel tank outdoors and up to about one inch (25 mm) from the top of the tank, not the filler neck. - E. Wipe up any spilled fuel.